 Despite this major set back, it has not deterred him from making and producing new music which has been a passion of his since he was an eight year old child and he is now back and determined as ever to succeed and make up for lost time.
 Mark has released a new Old Skool/Drum & Bass album called “Quantum Leap” which is causing quite a commotion and it is available to download now from our Music Portal and also on our Online Shop soon.
 It’s also available to stream and download on the usual platforms.

-Mark has written a book called “How To Market & Sell Your Music & Survive The Music Business In The 21st Century” which is available to buy in paperback format from Amazon and you can also order it from the Uplifted Music & Media Portal.
-As well as going on record as saying he would like to work with country music artists such as Kelsea Ballerini and Taylor Swift in his latest book, he is also currently working on a follow up album to “Quantum Leap” which he is hoping to release in the summer of 2020.
-Mark is also writing his second book – his autobiography which will be available to buy soon.
+Mark has written a book called “How To Market & Sell Your Music & Survive The Music Business In The 21st Century” which is currently a private publication which will be available to buy in paperback format from Amazon at some point in the future and you will also be able to order it from the Uplifted Music & Media Portal.
+As well as going on record as saying he would like to work with country music artists such as Kelsea Ballerini and Taylor Swift as a Producer in his latest book, he completed a follow up album "Future Gospel" to his debut Drum & Bass album, which was released in the summer of 2020.
+Mark is also writing his second book – his autobiography which is another private publication, but will be available to buy soon.

 Mark is also looking to complete many other projects in the future and perform at gigs and festivals somewhere down the line.
 He is hoping to work with lots of other artists and bands and focus more on producing records as a Record Producer.
 We are sure you will be hearing a lot more from Mark over the next decade or so as his music just keeps getting better and better.
 So, stay tuned and keep watching this space!

-Mark Wheawill is currently signed to The Last Jedi Music which is a sub division of Uplifted Music and is represented by Uplifted Music Management.
+Mark Wheawill is currently represented by The Last Jedi Music which is a sub division of Uplifted Music and is managed by Uplifted Music Management.

 Please contact us for further info, licensing inquiries, DJ Bookings, Remixes and Sponsorship Opportunities by clicking on Contact in the main menu of this website.